RibozymeC/LatticePolygons/README.md

 Build
 -----
 You can build the project using `javac` on the `src` folder.
+No additional libraries are required.
 A complete build is also available in the Releases section.

-Requires Java version 17 or higher.
+Requires Java version 17 or higher to build and use.